Skip to main content

 This acronym keeps growing and changing because the variations in human sexuality and gender identity are infinite, and our language is continually adapting to be able to accurately describe people’s experiences.
 The reality is that many of us do not fit neatly and comfortably into one of two binary sexes or the gender identities and gender roles that our culture has historically dictated.

-I have a co-worker who identifies as queer because they say that none of the other labels out there seems to fit who they are.
-I am a little unsure about the term “queer” because it has been used in a derogatory way and I don’t want to offend.
+I have a co-worker who identifies as queer.
+I am a little unsure about the term “queer” because it has been used in a derogatory way and I don’t want to offend anyone.
 Any suggestions?

 Kudos for not wanting to offend a co-worker.
-The term “queer” could still be offensive, depending on what is in the mind and heart of the person using it.
-However, the term has been reclaimed by many in the community of people who do not conform to traditional notions of gender and sexuality.
-It has become the label of choice for those who seek a more inclusive category.
-It has also been used by many who gravitate toward labels that are not represented in the acronym, such as pansexual and genderqueer.
-Using the term “queer” in the workplace where appropriate for someone who chooses to identify as queer should be fine – it may even be your best option for promoting a respectful and inclusive workplace.
+For some people, term “queer” could still be offensive, depending on their past experiences or what is in the mind and heart of the person using it.
+However, the term has been reclaimed by many people in the LGBTQIA2S+ community who do not conform to traditional notions of gender and sexuality.
+Using the term “queer” in the workplace for someone who has requested to be referred to as queer should be fine, and it may even be your best option for promoting a respectful and inclusive workplace.

 I am cisgender and heterosexual.
 Do the laws that protect LGBTQIA2S folks from discrimination protect me, too?